LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

 RAJA Examples
 ================

-The remainder of this tutorial illustrates how to exercise various RAJA features using simple examples.
+The remainder of this tutorial illustrates how to use RAJA features via a various of examples.
 Additional information about the RAJA features used can be found in :ref:`features-label`.

 The examples demonstrate CPU execution (sequential, SIMD, OpenMP multi-threading) and CUDA GPU execution.
 Examples that show how to use